ariana-kupai/LoB_scores/README.md

 # LoB_scores
-LoB scores generated through K-OPL profiles
+LoB scores generated from K-OPL profiles

 Where might my methyllysine reading protein/antibody bind in the human proteome?